 - Euro pallets with drinks crates are transported in longitudinal direction into a film wrapping machine (wrapper). - · Required Performance Level: PL d - To detect an incoming pallet, two sensors are mounted: PS1 and PS2. - The sensors are mounted so that both simultaneously detect the pallet at a distance < 0.2 m in front of the protective field of the safety light curtain. - Both sensor signals are tested in the control for simultaneity (300 ms).
-It is not possible for one person to actuate both sensors simultaneously within such a short time while the transport system is running. - Together with the "transport system running" signal, the evaluated simultaneity signal generates the switching signal CS for starting the SPG cycle. - · Conveyor speed: 0.3 m/s. - · Automatic gating end not possible - · Gating termination required by the control - Operating mode 5 without TH timer hold signal is used (see chapter 4.4.3 "Operating mode 5 Standard"). - Entry of the pallet into the wrapper is not interrupted once started until the pallet is in the wrapping position within the danger zone. - · A timeout extension is not necessary.
+It is not possible for one person to actuate both sensors simultaneously within such a short time while the transport system is running. - Together with the "transport system running" signal, the evaluated simultaneity signal generates the switching signal CS for starting the SPG cycle. - · Conveyor speed: 0.3 m/s. - · Automatic gating end not possible - · Gating termination required by the control - · Operating mode 5 is used. - Entry of the pallet into the wrapper is not interrupted once started until the pallet is in the wrapping position within the danger zone. - A timeout extension is not necessary.
 The timer hold signal TH is permanently switched to OFF.